 "What is the use of looking at him?" returned Con-Consuelo, rather warmly.
-"I am quite sure that he is we should enter this palace, and they should ask you to sing with him?"
-"If it be a trial," said Consuelo, with some sharpness, for she began to observe Marcus's perseverance. "and as I must obey you in all things, I will yield myself willingly to this.
-But if it be for my pleasure you make this offer, I should prefer to decline it."
+"I am quite sure that he is

+Marcus took Consuelo's hand gently, and Liverani offering his, they assisted her to rise and look through the open window.
+Consuelo, who might perhaps have resisted the one, yielded to the other, and threw a glance upon the handsome Venetian, who was at that moment the centre of attraction for more than a hundred women, who gazed at him with admiring looks.
+"He has grown very stout !" said Consuelo, seating herattempted to take back the little cross, which he succeeded in effecting.
+"Would you not feel some pleasure in talking to him?
+If we should enter this palace, and they should ask you to ie enorts of Liverani, who sing with him?"
+"If it be a trial," said Consuelo, with some sharpness. for she began to observe Marcus's perseverance, "and as I must obey you in all things, I will yield myself willingly to this.
+But if it be for my pleasure you make this offer, I should prefer to decline it.
 "Am I to stop here, my brother?" said Karl, giving a military signal with his oar.

-"Pass on, brother!" replied Marcus.
+"Pass on, brother !" replied Marcus.
 Karl obeyed; and in a few moments, the gondola, having crossed the lake, shot beneath a thick bower.
 "Listen, Madame!" said Marcus.
 "Do you not hear the applause of the audience?
 Yes, that is indeed the clapping of hands and acclamations!
 They are enchanted with what they have just heard.
 This Anzoleto has had great success at the palace."

 "They do not know him!" said Consuelo, brusquely, seizing the flower of a magnolia which Liverani had just gathered, and thrown furtively into her lap.
-She pressed the flower convulsively in her hands, and hid it in her bosom, as the last relic of undying love which a fatal trial was about to sanctify or break for ever.
+She pressed the flower convulsively in her hands, and hid it in her bosom, as the last relie of undying love which a fatal trial was about to sanctify or break for ever.

-Marcus took Consuelo's hand gently, and Liverani offering his, they assisted her to rise and look through the open window.
-Consuelo, who might perhaps have resisted the one, yielded to the other, and threw a glance upon the handsome Venetian, who was at that moment the centre of attraction for more than a hundred women, who gazed at him with admiring looks.

-"He has grown very stout!" said Consuelo, scating herself again, and gently resisting the efforts of Liverani, who attempted to take back the little cross, which he succeeded in effecting.
-"Would you not feel some pleasure in talking to him?
-If